Tooth-N-Claw/HDMaps/docs.md

 from HDM import hdm_embed, HDMConfig
 ```
 ### The `hdm_embed`function
 The primary interface of the package is the `hdm_embed` function, which embeds the data in a Euclidean space preserving the horizontal diffusion distance.
-The embedding can be computed entirely from given data samples based on custom base and fiber metrics, or the user can provide either precomputed distances or kernels, or a mix of these.

-**Important:** Distances and block indices are computed automatically only if `data_samples` are provided.
-If `data_samples` are omitted, precomputed kernels and block indices must be supplied explicitly.
+The function signature is given below:

 ```python
 def hdm_embed(